 - “Integrated Automation” is the key to transformative automation” Viz: Using several key technologies in a tightly integrated solution to deliver transformative automation

-How does Cortex differ?
+How does Cortex IA differ From RPA?

 An Intelligent Automation software platform Cortex combines the four fundamentals required to be intelligent.
 The ability to Sense, Analyse, Decide and Act.